archival-IIIF/server/readme.md

         - `iish-access`: Loads a **library** that determines access to items for IISH collections
         - `iish-auth-texts`: Loads a **library** that provides authentication assistance texts of items from IISH collections
-        - `iish-iiif-metadata`: Loads a **library** that provides IIIF metadata of items from IISH collections
+        - `iish-basic-iiif-metadata`: Loads a **library** that provides IIIF metadata of items from IISH collections
     - NIOD specific services:
         - `niod-metadata`: Runs a **worker** that indexes NIOD metadata
         - `niod-access`: Loads a **library** that determines access to items for NIOD collections
+    - eCodices specific servies:
+        - `ecodices-index`: Runs a **worker** that indexes eCodices DIPs from Archivematica
+        - `ecodices-metadata`: Runs a **worker** that indexes eCodices metadata
+        - `ecodices-basic-iiif-metadata`: Loads a **library** that provides IIIF metadata of items from eCodices collections
+        - `ecodices-canvas-iiif-metadata`: Loads a **library** that provides IIIF metadata of canvases from eCodices collections
 - `IIIF_SERVER_SECRET`: Signed cookie key
 - `IIIF_SERVER_ACCESS_TOKEN`: Access token for administrator access
 - `IIIF_SERVER_IMAGE_SERVER_URL`: URL of the external IIIF image server (such as Loris)